w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/text-contrast.md

 title: Text contrast (minimum)
 ---

-The default visual presentation of text meets @@[contrast algorithm to be determined].
+The default visual presentation of text meets @@[X contrast measure, to be determined].

 :::applies-when
 * text is presented, including text embedded in an image format.